devmab24/nextjs-dashboard/README.md

 * **State & Data**: React Server Components (RSC), `fetch` with caching, loading & error UI
 * **Deployment**: Vercel

----

-Let me know if you'd like a README section, deployment guide, or feature breakdown!

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.